This section discusses performance-related topics, such as making the voxel engine run fast. It can be more technical than the other sections.

 The old design starts to change in version

 godot3.2.4.
-Now, copies aren't made preemptively on the main thread anymore, and are done in the actual threaded task instead.
+Copies aren't made preemptively on the main thread anymore, and are done in the actual threaded task instead.
 This means accessing voxels now require to lock the data during each transaction, to make sure each thread gets consistent data.

 Locking is required if you access voxels which are part of a multithreaded volume, like a terrain present in the scene tree.
 You don't need to if you know the data is not used by any other thread, like inside generators, custom streams, known copies or other storage not owned by an active component of the voxel engine.

-RWLock.
-Such locks are read-write-locks, also known as shared mutexes.
-As described earlier, it is optional, so none of VoxelBuffer methods actually use that lock, it's up to you.
-If you only need to read voxels, lock for read.
-If you also need to modify voxels, lock for write.
-Multiple threads can then read the same block, but only one can modify it at once.
+Multiple threads can read the same block, but only one can modify it at once.
 If a thread wants to modify the block while it is already locked for read, the thread will be blocked until all other threads finished reading it.
 This can cause stutter if done too often on the main thread, so if it becomes a problem, a possible solution is to lock for read, copy the block and then modify it (Copy-on-Write).
+Another solution is to run expensive modifications in a thread and use "try lock" instead of "lock", delaying the task instead of blocking the thread.

 Editing voxels efficiently¶